RasaHQ/rasa/docs/tutorial_supervised.rst

      ...

 See :ref:`training_data_details` below to get more information about this training data.

 3. Training your bot
 ^^^^^^^^^^^^^^^^^^^^

 We can go directly from data to bot with only a few steps:

 1. Train a Rasa NLU model to extract intents and entities.
 Read more about that in the `NLU docs <http://rasa-nlu.readthedocs.io/>`_.
 2. Train a dialogue policy which will learn to choose the correct actions.
 3. Set up an agent which has both model 1 (the NLU) and model 2 (the dialogue) working together to go directly from **user input** to **action**.

 We will go through these steps one by one.

 NLU model
 ---------

-To train our Rasa NLU model, we need a configuration file, which you can find ``nlu_model_config.json``:
+To train our Rasa NLU model, we need a configuration file, which you can find in ``nlu_model_config.json``:

 .. literalinclude:: ../examples/restaurantbot/nlu_model_config.json
    :linenos: